elinaldosoft/domplus/README.md

 -----
     from domplus import utilplus

-    # Check if brasilian cpf is valid
+    # Check if brazilian cpf is valid
     # Return True or False
     utilplus.valid_br_cpf('03167158590')